applejag/hns-tree/README.md

 # hns-tree

-I found that the kubectl-hnc command line was too slow when printing the tree of namespaces, so I just created a small utility script to render them quickly.
+I found that the kubectl-hns command line was too slow when printing the tree of namespaces, so I just created a small utility script to render them quickly.